0

 Slowest to grow

 Cryptocoryne parva is a short crypt that can be used as a foreground carpet.
-It is a very slow grower and does not spread on its own, so if you want to cover an area fully, chances are you need to plant a lot of plants or split large sized clumps yourself.
+It is a very slow grower and will not spread on its own, so if you want to cover an area completely, you will probably have to plant a lot of plants or divide large clumps yourself.
 There is a mini version (shown below) that is even shorter.
-However, this is not yet commonly available in the hobby.
+However, this is not yet widely available in the hobby.